ddavidse/CNN_for_nanoparticle/README.md

 OPENMAX GUIDE:

 1. Download CNN_functions.py, OpenMax_masterscript.py, compute_openmax.py and evt_fitting.py from the folder OpenMax_code and put them in the same folder
-2. On line 44, enter the directory where outputs should be stored
+2. On line 44, enter the directory where outputs should be stored (similar to EXAMPLE)
-3. On line 47, enter the directory of the main dataset used for training
+3. On line 47, enter the directory of the main dataset used for training (similar to EXAMPLE)
-4. On line 50, enter the directory of the fooling dataset
+4. On line 50, enter the directory of the fooling dataset (similar to EXAMPLE)
 5. Run the script